nanoporetech/read_until_api/README.md

        the API to identify reads via basecalling and alignment.
 To run it requires the optional dependencies of scrappy and mappy.
 These can be installed via `ont-python/bin/python -m pip install mappy scrappie`.
-       To use the `scrappy` basecaller efficiently it is important to set blas the blas library to be single threaded, this is ordinarily done with:
+       To use the `scrappy` basecaller efficiently it is important to set the blas library to be single threaded, this is ordinarily done with:

            export OPENBLAS_NUM_THREADS=1

+       or similar.

 Client Overview